List of ambassadors of Spain to Algeria

 The ambassador of Spain to Algeria is the official representative of the Kingdom of Spain to the People's Democratic Republic of Algeria.
 Spain has two consulates general in Algeria, one in Algiers and another in Oran.

 Spain has kept diplomatic relations with the rulers of the cities of Béjaïa and Algiers since the 15th century.
 Later, with the establishment of the Regency of Algiers, Spain sent numerous envoys to the court of Barbarossa and to his successors.
 After the Spanish–Algerian War (1775–1785), both sides signed a peace and trade treaty, allowing the establishment of a permanent consulate in the country, which has remained in operation ever since.
 Mothern diplomatic relations were established during the dictatorship of Francisco Franco, establishing a permanent embassy in Algiers in 1962.

 List of diplomats to Algeria

 Until the year 2000, the work "History of the Spanish Diplomacy" by diplomat and historian Miguel Ángel Ochoa Brun was used as a source.
-Since then, the appointments published in the Official State Gazette.
+From the year 2000 onwards, appointments are sourced from publication in the Official State Gazette.